neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network/README.md

 KeyName="name-of-ssh-key"
 ```
 Important Notes:
- - The ```CoreInstanceCount``` variable must retain the value of 3.
-This template has not been tested with a single instance.
+ - The ```CoreInstanceCount``` can be set to either 1 or 3.
+This template can deploy either a three-node or single-node neo4j environment.
  - The KeyName variable must match the name of the keypair which is stored in AWS.
 Therefore it must refer to a key name and and not a file name.

 4) Ensure that the ```deploy.sh``` script is executable and run it.
 (It takes a single argument which is the desired CloudFormation Stack name):